 Program description: Building the Future is an outreach activity of the Iowa Alpha Chapter of Tau Beta Pi – The Engineering Honor Society.
 The event brings middle school students and their teachers to the ISU campus to experience hands-on engineering.
 Activities are based around the scenario of a tornado hitting a small town and what engineers can do to help.
-Following a general session at the beginning of the day, the students perform 4 different activities all specially designed to introduce them to various types of engineering:
+Following a general session at the beginning of the day, the students will undertake 4 different activities all specially designed to introduce them to various types of engineering:

-(i) using popsicle sticks and brass fasteners, they build a bridge to replace one destroyed in the tornado that allows an ambulance to cross a ravine,
+(ii) using popsicle sticks and brass fasteners, they build a bridge to replace one destroyed in the tornado that allows an ambulance to cross a ravine,

 The day concludes with a general session about what they learned that engineers do.